flutter/website/src/release/breaking-changes/page-transition-replaced-by-ZoomPageTransitionBuilder.md

 `ZoomPageTransitionsBuilder` defines a page transition that's similar to the one provided by Android Q and R.

-According to the [Style guide for Flutter repo][], we've switched the default page transitions which mainly for all platforms excluded iOS and macOS.
+According to the [Style guide for Flutter repo][], the framework will follow the latest OEM behavior.
+Page transition builders using `FadeUpwardsPageTransitionsBuilder` are all switched to the `ZoomPageTransitionsBuilder`.
-When the `PageTransitionsBuilder` is not found on the current platform, `ZoomPageTransitionsBuilder` will be the default.
+When the current `TargetPlatform` doesn't have `PageTransitionsBuilder` defined in the `ThemeData.pageTransitionsTheme`, `ZoomPageTransitionsBuilder` will be use as default.

 [Style guide for Flutter repo]: {{site.repo.flutter}}/wiki/Style-guide-for-Flutter-repo